High Sheriff Awards 2024

 -

-In recognition of their outstanding work each organisation received a financial contribution funded through the High Sheriff’s Fund, a charitable fund managed by Hertfordshire Community Foundation.
+In recognition of their outstanding work each organisation received a financial contribution funded through the High Sheriff’s Fund, a charitable fund managed by grant making charity, Hertfordshire Community Foundation.

 In addition to the High Sheriff Awards, some non-monetary High Sheriff Personal Awards were also presented to the following people: